SeeedDocument/Seeed-WiKi/docs/wio_gps_board.md

 MC20 module provides the AT Commands Set for MCU to communicate with its GSM/GPRS, GNSS and Bluetooth modules.

-And we have installed a well written library for the WIO GPS Board, for simple applications you even don't need to know much about how to use the AT commands, which is complex and hard to read.
+And we have installed a well written library for the Wio Tracker, for simple applications you even don't need to know much about how to use the AT commands, which is complex and hard to read.

 The following example shows how to read longitude and latitude and print them out in Serial Monitor.
-Please note that WIO GPS Board should be placed outdoor to get GPS signal.
+Please note that Wio Tracker should be placed outdoor to get GPS signal.

 Open your Arduino IDE and click on **File > Examples > MC20\_GPS\_Traker > MC20\_GNSS > GNSS\_Show\_Coordinate** to open the sketch or copy the blow code: